supercid/techdocs-wiki-tmp/Blacklisting-customers-using-the-Blacklist-API.md

-This endpoint is used for blacklisting email addresses from receiving Nosto's triggered emails.
+This endpoint is used for blacklisting email addresses from receiving Nosto's triggered emails such as cart-abandonment emails, order-follow emails, and we-miss-you emails.

 #### Token